 The festival runs for 3 days.
 You can attend trade fairs, concerts, pageants and a streetdance competition.

-That ends our list of the Best Things to do in Camiguin Island.
+That ends our list of the top Camiguin tourist spots + things to do in Camiguin.
 Do you have other suggestions?
 Let us know in the comment section below!

 What to read next:

 Planning a trip to Camiguin?
 Here are our guides about Camiguin!